NioTheFirst/ScType/README.md

 All of the type files for the testing dataset have already been provided; when counting the number of annotations made for type files, we exclude the ones which provide the return values of functions not in scope.
 We reason that this is a common cost for all static analysis tools and is an effort that we plan to improve upon in furture work.

-The parser for the type file is located in `tcheck_parser.py`.
+The parser for the type file is located in `tcheck_parser.py` .
 It checks each annotation that follows the format as described in `create_typefile.md`, and stores the abstract types in dictionaries for use later in type checking.
 Each variable type has its own dictionary, and can be checked within `tcheck_parser.py`.

 ## Typechecking Engine

-The propogation and typechecking of the tool are implemented in `tcheck.py` and `tcheck_propogation.py`.
+The propogation and typechecking of the tool are implemented in `tcheck.py` and `tcheck_propogation.py` (which are both located in the directory `slither/detectors/my_detectors`).
 `tcheck.py` receives the representation from Slither, and performs the typechecking of individual operations within the function `check_type()`.

 In particular, `tcheck.py` receives the SSA from Slither, and first determines which contracts are marked to be typechecked.